FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning¶

 Related Work & Insights¶

-- The framework offers an instructive perspective on the privacy–efficiency–performance triangle in federated learning: well-designed client knowledge representations can simultaneously advance all three objectives.
+- Provides insights into the privacy-efficiency-performance triangle in FL: a well-designed form of client knowledge can push all three boundaries.

 Rating¶